Tamschi/linotype/README.md

 assert_eq!(reproject(&["a", "b", "c", "d"]), vec![0, 1, 2, 4]);
 assert_eq!(reproject(&["e", "c", "b", "a"]), vec![5, 2, 1, 0]);

-// Update methods for fallible closures and per-item closures are also available.
+// Reprojection methods for fallible closures and per-item closures are also available.
 ```

 ## License